MahNassar/ImageUploader/README.md

 #### Resizing Image

-If you want to resize your image proportionally all you have to do is use `width` or `height` parameters alone.
+If you want to resize your image proportionally all you have to do is use either `width` or `height` parameters alone.
 If you want to resize your image without respecting image ratio, simply use `width` and `height` together:

 ```php
 // Will Resize respecting ratio